waggle-sensor/pywaggle/docs/writing-a-plugin.md

         plugin.upload_file("cars.jpg")
 ```

-The `camera.stream()` function provides a sequence of `ImageSample` items with the following properties:
+The `camera.stream()` function yields a sequence of `ImageSample` with the following properties:

 * `sample.data`. captured image's `numpy` data array.
-* `sample.timestamp`. captured image's timestamp.
+* `sample.timestamp`. captured image's nanosecond timestamp.

 Additionally, the Camera class accepts URLs and video files as input.
 For example: